Authorization

 If the user clicks Allow access

-).
-If the user denies access, then they are redirected to the redirect_uri
+.
+If the user denies access, they are redirected to the redirect_uri

 Prompt for an integration with a Notion template option

-If the integration offers a Notion template option, then the first step in the permissions flow describes the integration capabilities, presented to the user as what the integration would like to be able to do in the workspace, and prompts the user to click Next
+Going back to your prompt view, if the integration offers a Notion template option, the first step in the permissions flow will describe the integration capabilities.
+This is presented to the user as what the integration would be able to do in the workspace, and it prompts the user to click Next

 .